-Since inception, we have been unprofitable.
-We incurred net losses of approximately 6.8 million and 9.4 million in 2014 and 2013, respectively.
-As of December 31, 2014 and December 31, 2013, we had an accumulated deficit of approximately 35.6 million and 28.7 million, respectively.
-We received approval from the FDA in April 2009 to commence sales and marketing activities of the STREAMWAY FMS system and shipped the first system in 2009.
-However, there was no significant revenue prior to 2011, primarily due to lack of funds to build and ship the product.
-We have sold seventy-nine STREAMWAY units to date.
-We expect the revenue for STREAMWAY units to increase significantly at such time as the hospital sapprove the use of the unit for their application and place orders for billable units.
+We expect the revenue for STREAMWAY FMS units to increase significantly at such time as the hospitals approve the use of the units for their applications and place orders for billable units.
+We also expect an increase in trial based units.
 Trial basis units are either installed in or hung on the hospital room wall.
 The unit is connected to the hospital plumbing and sewer systems, as well as, the hospital vacuum system.
-The unit remains on the customer site for 2 - 4 weeks, as contracted, at no cost to the customer.
+The unit remains on the customer site for 2-4 weeks, as contracted, at no cost to the customer.
 However, the customer does purchase the disposable kits necessary to effectively operate the units.
 Once the trial period has expired the unit is either returned to the Company or purchased by the customer.
 If purchased, at that time, the Company invoices the customer based upon a contracted price negotiated prior to the trial.

 We have never generated sufficient revenues to fund our capital requirements.
 We have funded our operations through a variety of debt and equity instruments.
-See "Liquidity and Capital Resources - Historical Financing" below.
-Our future cash requirements and the adequacy of available funds depend on our ability to sell our products.
+See "Liquidity and Capital Resources - Financing Transaction" below.
+In 2014, we completed private placements of Series A Preferred Stock and convertible notes raising aggregate gross proceeds of \$3,530,000.
+In September 2014 we commenced a public offering that was delayed, and we did not complete our public offering until August 2015.
+During that period of time, due to limited funding and continued operating losses, we curtailed our operations and delayed our expenditures to stay in operation.
+These factors negatively affected our sales in late 2014 and the full year 2015.
+Our future cash requirements and the adequacy of available funds depend on our ability to sell our products and the availability of future financing to fulfill our business plans.
 See "Plan of Financing; Going Concern Qualification" below.

-As a company still in development, our limited history of operations makes prediction of future operating results difficult.
+As a company, our limited history of operations makes prediction of future operating results difficult.
 We believe that period to period comparisons of our operating results should not be relied on as predictive of our future results.